 Thus, subgrid models are needed to generate galactic winds in large-volume cosmological simulations.
 Three types of prescriptions are widely used: injecting energy in kinetic form (e.g. Navarro & White 1993; Springel & Hernquist 2003; Dalla Vecchia & Schaye 2008; Dubois & Teyssier 2008) often in combination with temporarily disabling hydrodynamical forces acting on wind particles (e.g. Springel & Hernquist 2003; Okamoto et al. 2005; Oppenheimer & Davé 2006), temporarily turning off radiative cooling (e.g. Gerritsen 1997; Stinson et al. 2006), and explicitly decoupling different thermal phases (also within single particles) (e.g. Marri & White 2003; Scannapieco et al. 2006; Murante et al. 2010; Keller et al. 2014).
-Here we follow Dalla Vecchia & Schaye (2012, see also Kay, Thomas & Theuns 2003) and opt for a different type of solution: stochastic thermal feedback.
+Here we follow Dalla Vecchia & Schaye (2012, see also Kay et al. 2003) and opt for a different type of solution: stochastic thermal feedback.
 By making the feedback stochastic, we can control the amount of energy per feedback event even if we fix the mean energy injected per unit mass of stars formed.
-We specify the temperature jump of gas particles receiving feedback energy, $\Delta T$ , and use the fraction of the total amount of energy from core collapse supernovae per unit stellar mass that is injected on average, $f{th}$ , to set the probability that an SPH neighbour of a young star particle is heated.
-We perform this operation only once, when the stellar particle has reached the age $3 \times 10^7$ yr, which corresponds to the maximum lifetime of stars that explode as core collapse supernovae.
+We specify the temperature jump of gas particles receiving feedback energy, ΔT , and use the fraction of the total amount of energy from core collapse supernovae per unit stellar mass that is injected on average, $f{\rm th}$, to set the probability that an SPH neighbour of a young star particle is heated.
+We perform this operation only once, when the stellar particle has reached the age 3×10^7 yr, which corresponds to the maximum lifetime of stars that explode as core collapse supernovae.

-The value $f{\rm th}=1$ corresponds to an expectation value for the injected energy of $8.73\times 10^{15}$ erg g-1 of stellar mass formed, which corresponds to the energy available from core collapse supernovae for a Chabrier IMF if we assume $10^{51}$ erg per supernova and that stars with mass 6-100 M ${\odot}$ explode (6-8 M ${\odot}$ stars explode as electron capture supernovae in models with convective overshoot; e.g. Chiosi, Bertelli & Bressan 1992).
+The value $f{\rm th} = 1$ corresponds to an expectation value for the injected energy of $8.73 \times 10^{15} \, {\rm erg \, g^{-1}}$ of stellar mass formed, which corresponds to the energy available from core collapse supernovae for a Chabrier IMF if we assume $10^{51} \, {\rm erg}$ per supernova and that stars with mass $6 - 100 \, {\rm M}{\odot}$ explode $(6 - 8 \, {\rm M}{\odot}$ stars explode as electron capture supernovae in models with convective overshoot; e.g. Chiosi et al. 1992).

-If $\Delta T$ is sufficiently high, then the initial (spurious, numerical) thermal losses will be small and we can control the overall efficiency of the feedback using $f{\text{th}}$ .
+If ΔT is sufficiently high, then the initial (spurious, numerical) thermal losses will be small and we can control the overall efficiency of the feedback using $f{\rm th}$.
 This freedom is justified, because there will be physical radiative losses in reality that we cannot predict accurately for the ISM.
-Moreover, because the true radiative losses likely depend on the physical conditions, we may choose to vary $f{\text{th}}$ with the relevant, local properties of the gas.
+Moreover, because the true radiative losses likely depend on the physical conditions, we may choose to vary $f{\rm th}$ with the relevant, local properties of the gas.